syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-4.Ribbon can be added to the application by dragging and dropping **SfSpreadsheetRibbon** to the Designer area.
+4.Ribbon can be added to the application by dragging and dropping `SfSpreadsheetRibbon` to the Designer area.

-5.To make an interaction between Ribbon items and SfSpreadsheet, need to bind the SfSpreadsheet as DataContext to the SfSpreadsheetRibbon.
+5.To make an interaction between Ribbon items and SfSpreadsheet, need to bind the `SfSpreadsheet` as DataContext to the `SfSpreadsheetRibbon`.

 _For_ _Ribbon:_